How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Abstract

 \section{Abstract}

 Public defenders are asked to do more with less: representing clients deserving of adequate counsel while facing overwhelming caseloads and scarce resources.
-While artificial intelligence (AI) and large language models (LLMs) are promoted as tools to alleviate this burden, such proposals are detached from the lived realities of public defenders.
-This study addresses that gap through semi-structured interviews with fourteen practitioners across the United States to examine their experiences with AI, anticipated applications, and ethical concerns.
+Although artificial intelligence (AI) is often promoted as a means of relieving administrative and cognitive burdens, legal AI research rarely engages with the everyday realities of public defense work.
+Drawing on in-depth, semi-structured interviews with 17 public defense professionals across the United States, we identify work-intensive tasks most amenable to AI assistance and the ethical constraints involved in legal representation.
+We develop a comprehensive task-level map of public defense work, dividing it into five pillars to clarify where AI can and cannot contribute: evidence investigation, legal research \& writing, client communication \& support, courtroom representation, and defense strategies.
+Interviewees consistently identified evidence investigation, such as reviewing large volumes of digital records, as the area with the greatest potential for AI support.
+AI was viewed as having more limited roles in legal research and client communication, and as least compatible with courtroom representation and defense strategy.
 We find that AI adoption is constrained by costs, restrictive office norms, confidentiality risks, and unsatisfactory tool quality.
-To clarify where AI can and cannot contribute, we propose a task-level map of public defense.
-Public defenders view AI as most useful for \textit{evidence investigation} to analyze overwhelming amounts of digital records, with narrower roles in \textit{legal research \& writing}, and \textit{client communication}. \textit{Courtroom representation} and \textit{defense strategy} are considered least compatible with AI assistance, as they depend on contextual judgment and trust.
-Public defenders emphasize safeguards for responsible use, including mandatory human verification, limits on overreliance, and the preservation of relational aspect of lawyering.
-Building on these findings, we outline a research agenda that promotes equitable access to justice by prioritizing open-source models, domain-specific datasets and evaluation, and participatory design that incorporates defenders’ perspectives into system development.
+Our interviewees emphasize safeguards for responsible use, including mandatory human verification, limits on over-reliance, and the preservation of relational aspects of lawyering.
+Building on these findings, we outline a research agenda that promotes equitable access to justice by prioritizing open science, building domain-specific datasets and evaluation, and incorporating frontline practitioners' perspectives into system development.